diego1389/dev_docs/JEST/Cheatsheet.md

 * Unit test: a single function or service (Mocha / Jest).
     - You can write them before the actual code (TDD).

-* Component test: a single component (functionality, Jest / Enzyme).
+* **Component test:** a single component (functionality, Jest / Enzyme).
  * Great defense against regression.
  * Does not verify interactions between two components.
-* Snapshot test: a single component (regression), Jest.
+* **Snapshot test:** a single component (regression), Jest.
 It protects a component from regression.
  * A subtype of a component test.
  * Generated automatically.
  * Verifies output matches a past record.
-* End-to-End Test: interaction between multiple components (Cypress).
+* **End-to-End Test:** interaction between multiple components (Cypress).
- * Measures the functionaloty of the whole applications.
+ * Measures the functionalty of the whole applications.
- * virtual or headless browser.
+ * Virtual or headless browser.
-* Peformance tests (not JEST).
+* **Peformance tests (not JEST):**
  * Idenfity bottlenecks.
-* Coverage Tests
+* **Coverage Tests:**
  * Tests for your tests.
- * Measures application code whi9ch is visited but not verified during tests.
+ * Measures application code which is visited but not verified during tests.

 ## Jest
  * Javascript library.
- * Test runners but with handy extra features (Jasmine is also of test runner).
+ * Test runners but with handy extra features (Jasmine is also a test runner).
  * Enzyme works with Jest.
  * Jasmine / Mocha (Jest is built on top of).
 Organize tests into groups "describe" and "it" blocks.
 It checks all the assertions inside tests are verified whenever the test-runner is invoked.
- *  Jests adds snapshot testing, mocking and other feature sto mocha/jasmine.
+ *  Jests adds snapshot testing, mocking and other features to mocha/jasmine.
  * Includes superiors assertion library and CLI.
  * Works with or without React.
- * Jest has spies (mock functions) and snapshot testings and moduce mocking that Jest has but Mocha doesnt.
+ * Jest has spies (mock functions) and snapshot testings and module mocking that Jest has but Mocha hasn't.
  * Jest version has to match Jest CLI version.
  * To get the latest version:
     npm install -g jest-cli